Pravargav/DSA_Note/tcs_Imp_code.md

 -If the discriminant is less than 0, the roots are complex and different.

+-> This approach is similar to the repeated subtraction approach.
+But, in this approach, we replace B with the modulus of A and B instead of the difference.Ex - int a = 20, b = 30;

 ```java

     static int gcd(int a, int b) {